 Basic Comparison Between DaVinci Resolve and DaVinci Resolve Studio

-|Pros of DaVinci Resolve||Pros of DaVinci Resolve Studio|
+Pros of DaVinci Resolve

 Features Comparison Between DaVinci Resolve and DaVinci Resolve Studio

-With new editing features and changes to grading and color correction tool, DaVinci is ready to spread its magic.
-As mentioned earlier, Studio version consists of dozens of new and vastly improved tools which can provide completely redefined output.
-Collaborative team work, Power mastering, deinterlacing on export, noise reduction, 3D stereoscoping grading and HDR grading being some of them.
+With new editing features and changes to grading and color correction tools, DaVinci is ready to spread its magic.
+As mentioned earlier, the Studio version consists of dozens of new and vastly improved tools that can provide completely redefined output.
+Collaborative teamwork, Power mastering, deinterlacing on export, noise reduction, 3D stereoscopic Grading, and HDR Grading being some of them.
 Here below is the briefing of four prime distinct features of Studio.